survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 ## Setting Up Babel

-The Babel portion is simple.
-Babel needs to become aware of the *react-hot-loader* plugin:
+To connect Babel with *react-hot-loader*, it needs to become aware of its plugin portion:

 **.babelrc**